avelican/boxfight-raylib-odin/README.md

 The server does not verify client inputs, so players can exercise their "creativity".

+(Also, WASM-JS interop is surprisingly tedious and error-prone.)

 ---

 ## NOTE

-The game server will randomly assign you a world ( e.g. /123456 ).
+~~The game server will randomly assign you a world ( e.g. /123456 ).~~

-You can send this to your friends to play together.
+~~You can send this to your friends to play together.~~

+Edit: Rooms disabled due to lack of time.
+Sorry!

+There was only one users array, which wouldn't work with multiple rooms.

+If you add one users array per game, you can re-enable the rooms logic.

 ---